-There was nothing more to be said to Captain Morgan, so I handed the handset back to Fusner.
+There was nothing more to be said to Captain Carter, so I handed the handset back to Fusner.
 I wondered why we never heard from battalion about anything except occasional and outlandish orders to move somewhere, occupy wherever that was briefly, and then move on.
 The orders to drive deep into the A Shau Valley to assist Army engineers in building an ARVN artillery support base were as bizarre and downright looney as the others that had come before.
 How a South Vietnamese Army unit was supposed to survive all alone at the bottom of the killing Valley to fire anything at anybody was not even in question.
 It couldn’t be done.
 The firebase might be put in but that would be it.
 If territory could have been defended and held over time in the valley, then the old runway would still be in use, especially since it had at one time had the full power of the U.S. military behind it.

 I laid down flat.
 It was late afternoon and I had to think and rest.
 We didn’t have our rations and water was becoming an issue because of running like we had in the heat and moisture.
-For some reason, I thought of Captain Morgan’s umbrella, and how if it was turned upside down it could serve to collect fresh water from the misting rain.
+For some reason, I thought of Captain Carter’s umbrella, and how if it was turned upside down it could serve to collect fresh water from the misting rain.
 The Gunny came out from deeper within the bracken clustered area around the base of a single huge stand of bamboo.
 Jurgens and Sugar Daddy were with him.
 They threw themselves down close by, neither sergeant meeting my angry gaze.

 “We can move upriver if they’re going downriver along the wall,” the Gunny pointed out, ignoring the issue of Sugar Daddy and the missing outpost as if it wasn’t important because of the potential for enemy contact.

 I took off my helmet and wiped my face with one hand, using the falling rain as rinse water.
 I worked at it for a few minutes while I thought.
 I had some semblance of command, but only at various times under fire.
 I had to hold onto what power I had and try to gain some more, and I couldn’t do that by going directly at the two noncoms who’d managed to gain control of the veritable spine of the company.
 But I couldn’t let the treasonous act go, either.
-Sugar Daddy’s direct disobedience of orders could have cost the company the life every Marine on the roster, including my own.
+Sugar Daddy’s direct disobedience of orders could have cost the company the life of every Marine on the roster, including my own.

-“Captain Morgan’s going to have his hands full in short order because he’s dead set on meeting the NVA head on along that wall,” I said, my tone flat and analytical as if I was lecturing in some university ROTC class.
+“Captain Carter’s going to have his hands full in short order because he’s dead set on meeting the NVA head on along that wall,” I said, my tone flat and analytical as if I was lecturing in some university ROTC class.
 “You can’t ambush a force larger and better equipped than your own if they know you’re there, and it’s very unlikely they don’t know Kilo’s there.”

 “So, what’s the plan?”
 Jurgens blurted out.